amDumas-UI/alphafold3_ANGPTL/README.md

 ###1.
 Submit Sequences to AlphaFold (While not required, this was used to automate submissions and be more efficient)

 '''bash
-####Heterotrimeric complex
+####Heterotrimeric and Homotrimeric complexes
-python heterotrimer_alphafold_submitter_playwright.py -- input_fasta path/to/sequence/.txt -- output_cif alphafold_results/heterotrimer/.cif
+python ANGPTL_alphafold_submitter_playwright.py -- input_fasta path/to/sequence/.txt -- output_cif alphafold_results/heterotrimer/.cif

-####Homotrimeric complex
-python alphafold_submitter_playwright.py -- input_fasta path/to/sequence/.txt -- output_cif alphafold_results/homotrimer/
-'''

 ###2.
 Extract Interacting Residues based on ASA calculation